Welcome to today's edition of the Rush 24-7 podcast.

 Minor, minor correction.

-Dr. Roy Spencer, our official climatologist from the University of Alabama at Huntsville says that uh uh bananas are naturally radioactive.
+Dr. Royce Spencer, our official climatologist from the University of Alabama at Huntsville, says that bananas are naturally radioactive.

-Even before they are irradiated, uh uh for whatever per the radioactive levels in bananas are quite natural.
+Even before they are irradiated, for whatever the radioactive levels in bananas are quite natural.

 They're born that way, so to speak.

-And it it's it's just an example of some things which are natural here being hyped into a uh circumstance or a uh well, yes, circumstance where people are panicking or being led to panic over a number of things that are quite natural and harmless.
+You're being hyped into a circumstance or a circumstance where people are panicking or being led to panic over a number of things that are quite natural and harmless.

 Santo in Carl Springs, Florida.